Posts Tagged ‘Chance Glass’

 ceramic mug illustrated with the Trooping of the Colour designed by Aldo Cosomati

-Or how about this mug from the London Transport Museum online shop?
+Or how about this mug from the LT Museum online shop?
 It’s taken from an original poster designed by Aldo Cosomati in the 1920s.

 There’s some really good stuff in both shops – well worth a look!